Course details

 Day 1

-Following an introduction to materials and working methods we will stroll down to Porthmeor beach to sketch the waves and the rocks at the headland.
+After introductions and a brief talk on materials and sketching techniques, we will walk down to Porthmeor beach to make sketches of the sea, sky and rocks by the headland.

 Day 2

-Return to the studio to work up sketches into finished paintings.
+Back in the studio we will work up these sketches into more finished watercolour paintings.

 Day 3